THE NECESSARY EQUIPMENT

 9. Cut out the lining pieces

-Cut out piece P1 twice from the fabric lining.
+Cut out two pieces of P1 from the fabric lining.

 10. Sew the lining

-Join the two P1 lining pieces right sides together.
-Then, sew except for one length.
+Assemble the two P1 lining pieces right sides together.
+Then, sew except along one long edge.

-Leave an 8 cm opening on the second length so that you can turn the pocket over at the end.
+Leave an 8cm opening on the second long side so that you can turn the pouch right side out at the end.

 ![]() |